This article was updated on June 11, 2018.

 Freelancing is on the rise.
-According to the Bureau of Labor Statistics, more than 15 million Americans were self-employed in May 2015.
+According to Quartz, in fact, the number of Americans working for themselves could hit 42 million by 2020.
 If you run a small or midsize business (SMB), hiring a freelancer may be the ideal solution to a looming deadline or project outside of your staff's skills.
 But choosing to outsource work to freelancers isn't always smooth sailing.
 Here's what you need to know about balancing the potential of outsourcing with the pitfalls of contract work.

 As noted by The Next Web, freelancers often demand a higher average hourly rate than full-time employees (FTEs) because they have special skills and access to multiple projects, rather than being tied to your business alone.